Murowana Goślina: Since the Second World War

-The village was liberated on 21 January 1945, and on 23 January a civic militia (Milicja Obywatelska) was formed.
+The town was liberated on 21 January 1945, and on 23 January a civic militia (Milicja Obywatelska) was formed.
 The retreating Germans burnt down the railway station, the interwar post office at the junction of ul.
 Rogozińska and ul.
 Młyńska, and the occupiers' administrative building (Amtskomissariat) on the north side of the market square.
 Also destroyed by the occupiers during the war were the wall around the church, the church bell-tower, and the figures of the Madonna and Child, St. John Nepomucen and St. Laurence.
-For the next 44 years the village would be part of the communist Polish People's Republic.
+For the next 44 years the town would be part of the communist Polish People's Republic.
 Its population in 1945 was 2,482 (compared with 2,700 in 1939); this increased to 4,399 by 1975, and this figure would more than double in subsequent years, particularly due to the building of the Zielone Wzgórza estate.
-In 2009 the village's official population was 10,336.
+In 2009 the town's official population was 10,336.